I want to buy a Raspberry Pi 3 cheaply

 Choose a payment method

-lot recently, so I'd better be careful.
+a lot lately, so be careful.

 I don't have any Bitcoin, but it seems to be overseas